Masmiseim36/nxpSDK/boards/frdmk82f/driver_examples/flexio/i2c/read_accel_value_transfer/readme.txt

 Running the demo
 ================
 When the demo runs successfully, the log would be seen on the OpenSDA terminal like:

 ~~~~~~~~~~~~~~~~~~~~~
 FlexIO I2C example read accelerometer value
-Found a FOXS8700 on board, the device address is 0x1D .
+Found an FXOS8700 on board, the device address is 0x1D .
 The accel values:
 status_reg = 0xff , x =   -21 , y =    12 , z =  2007
 status_reg = 0xff , x =   -20 , y =    20 , z =  2008